 Notes on the data: Income support

 Receipt of the DSP is strongly age-related, mainly because the incidence of disability rises with age .
-In 2009, less than 2% of people aged 16 to 29 received DSP, but this rose with age to 5% of people in their 40s, 9% of people in their 50s and over 14% of people aged 60 to 64 years .
+In 2019, 2.6% of people aged 16 to 20 received DSP, but this rose with age to 10.4% of people aged 25 to 34, 23.4% of people aged 45-54 and 35.8% of people aged 55-64 years .
 Disability rises further with increasing age over 65 years, but after 65, most people are entitled to an Age Pension and the DSP is currently no longer relevant .

-People eligible for a Disability Support Pension (DSP) paid by the Department of Human Services (DHS), must be aged 16 years or over and have not reached age-pensionable age; be permanently blind or have a physical, intellectual or psychiatric impairment level of 20% or more and a continuing inability to work for at least 15 hours per week.
-Details of people under 60 years of age receiving the Department of Veterans' Affairs (DVA) Service Pension (permanently incapacitated) - an income support pension - have been combined with the DHS DSP data; people above these ages receive an Age Pension or DVA Service Pension (Age).
+People eligible for a Disability Support Pension (DSP), paid by Centrelink, must be aged 16 years or over and have not reached age-pensionable age; be permanently blind or have a physical, intellectual or psychiatric impairment level of 20% or more and a continuing inability to work for at least 15 hours per week.
+Notes:

-The ‘Unknown’ data are calculated from the difference between the sum of the SLA data to the State/Territory totals, and include the sum of these confidentialised data.
+State and territory totals were also provided in the source data.
+Data in the ‘Unknown’ data row in the Excel data workbooks are calculated from the difference between the sum of the PHA data and the State/Territory totals and include the sum of these suppressed SA2 cells.

 Data cells with counts of less than five were suppressed (confidentialised).

 Data available by Population Health Area, Local Government Area, Primary Health Network, Quintile of socioeconomic disadvantage of area and Remoteness Area Geography: